Laboratory accreditation audits

 Laboratories are required to participate in external quality assurance programs for each type of test performed.
 In these programs, an independent external body sends samples to laboratories for testing.
 The external body knows the levels of the particular analytes in the samples – e.g. cholesterol level – but the laboratory does not.
 The laboratory tests the samples in the same way as patient samples and then submits the results to the external body for review.

 The external body provides composite reports to all participating laboratories comparing their results to results of other laboratories in Australia.
 These reports are reviewed by technical assessors at accreditation audits.
-At any time, laboratories with performance problems may be reported directly to NATA by the quality assurance body.

 Performance monitoring and improvement

 Laboratories proactively monitor the quality and effectiveness of their internal processes and seek to continually improve the service they provide to patients and doctors.